nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a010.md

 So that I can create a shortlist of services where my patient can be referred to

 ### Prerequisite Operations
-If using the filter on specialty, the value provided must be a valid code obtained via the [Get Reference Data (A004)](explore_endpoint_a004.html) endpoint.
+If using the filter on specialty, the value provided must be a valid code obtained via the FHIR 3 version of the [Get Reference Data (A004)](explore_endpoint_a004_STU3.html) endpoint.

 ### Request Operation